9ao9ai9ar/stack-exchange-backup/README.md

 ## Development

-My personal development process for this project is encoded in `release.ps1`, a polyglot script that is valid in both the Bourne shell and PowerShell.
+My personal development process for this project is encoded in [`release.ps1`](./release.ps1), a polyglot script that is valid in both the POSIX shell and PowerShell.
-In addition to the dependencies specified in `pyproject.toml`, the script relies on the following utilities:
+In addition to the dependencies specified in [`pyproject.toml`](./pyproject.toml), the script relies on the following utilities:

 * [uv](https://github.com/astral-sh/uv)
 * [security-constraints](https://github.com/mam-dev/security-constraints)